-We recognize license revenues associated with the amortization of the non-refundable upfront payment, target designation fees and research and development milestone payments we received or might receive from BMS and Chiesi (until June 2017).
+We recognize License Revenues associated with the amortization of the non-refundable upfront payment, target designation fees and research and development milestone payments we received or might receive from BMS.
 The timing of these cash payments may differ from the recognition of revenue, as revenue is deferred and recognized over the duration of the performance period.
 We recognize other revenue, such as sales milestone payments, when earned.